 Take Personal Safety Seriously

 Exercise caution when entering and exiting equipment, as the metal may be slick with water or ice.
-Be sure to wear gloves when making contact with the machines, as contact with bare skin can lead to frost damage.
+Be sure to wear gloves when making contact with the machines, as contact with bare skin can lead to frostbite.
 Ensuring the job site is clear of any hazards will contribute to the safety of everyone involved in the project.

 Run Engine to Operating Temperature

 When using heavy equipment in the cold weather, make sure to warm the engine up to operating temperature prior to starting work.
-Warming the machine also reduces the chance of cold wires and hoses breaking in freezing temperatures.

 Proper winter care can help preserve your heavy equipment and get the most out of your investment in the machine.
 As far as heavy equipment education goes, HEC can help you get the most out of the investment in your education.